SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

 \subsubsection{Resulting Benchmark Tasks}

-The final benchmark consists of collections of related software engineering tasks derived from real-world repositories.
-It includes 300 \emph{experience tasks}, whose solution trajectories form a reusable experience pool, and 99 \emph{related tasks} constructed through explicit dependency and reference analysis.
-Both experience and related tasks span 12 repositories, with repository-level statistics summarized in Table~\ref{tab:repo_stat}.
+The final benchmark consists of related software engineering tasks derived from real-world repositories.
+It includes 1,100 \emph{experience tasks}, whose solution trajectories form a reusable context pool, and 376 \emph{related tasks} identified through explicit dependency and reference analysis.
+In total, SWE-ContextBench contains 1,476 tasks across 51 repositories, with details in Table \ref{tab:source_stat}.

+Additionally, Figure \ref{fig:repo_analysis} shows programming-language-level statistics across both task sets.
+SWE-ContextBench covers 9 languages in experience tasks and 8 in related tasks, with Python dominating in both (12 vs. 12 repositories; 73.2\% vs. 70.7\% of tasks).
+Other languages show similar distributions, including JavaScript, Rust, and Go, with only minor differences across categories.
+Overall, both the repository counts and percentage distributions remain closely aligned, indicating that the related-task set preserves the language composition of the experience-task pool.

-The 99 related tasks are derived from common software development patterns captured by the identification subtypes introduced in Section~\ref{sec:task_instance_type}.
-Specifically, we identify 11 tasks from \textbf{multi-issue resolution}, where a single pull request resolves multiple issues.
-We identify 20 tasks from \textbf{pull-request-to-issue references}, including 11 issues resolved by the same pull request as the original experience task and 9 issues resolved by different pull requests.
-We further identify 13 tasks from \textbf{pull-request-only references}, where a pull request references another pull request and the corresponding resolved issue can be identified.
-In addition, we identify 27 tasks from \textbf{issue-to-issue references}, including 24 issues resolved by their own corresponding pull requests and 3 issues that share the same pull request as the original issue.
-We identify 9 tasks from \textbf{issue-to-pull-request references}, of which 5 correspond to a single new resolved issue and 4 reference multiple pull requests.
-Finally, we identify 9 tasks from \textbf{multi-reference cases}, where issues or pull requests reference other pull requests with sufficiently detailed descriptions and no explicit issue.
-Beyond these first-order relations, we identify 10 additional related tasks through \textbf{recursive context expansion}, reflecting second-order dependencies in issue and pull request discussions.
+The 376 related tasks are derived from common software development patterns described in Section~\ref{sec:task_instance_type}.
+Specifically, we identify 46 tasks from \textbf{multi-issue resolution}.
+From \textbf{pull-request-to-issue references}, we find 72 tasks, including 42 issues resolved by the same pull request and 30 by different ones.
+We identify 34 tasks from \textbf{pull-request-only references}.
+From \textbf{issue-to-issue references}, we obtain 103 tasks (78 issues resolved by their own corresponding pull requests and 25 issues sharing the same pull request as the original issue).
+We also identify 41 tasks from \textbf{issue-to-pull-request references}, of which 16 correspond to a single new resolved issue and 25 referencing multiple pull requests.
+Finally, we identify 23 tasks from \textbf{multi-references}.
+Beyond these first-order relations, \textbf{recursive context expansion} yields 57 additional related tasks, capturing second-order dependencies.

-By preserving real codebases, realistic issue descriptions, and validated code changes, the benchmark enables direct measurement of whether agents can locate, adapt, and reuse prior experience when solving new but related programming tasks.
+By preserving real codebases, issue descriptions, and validated code changes, the benchmark enables direct evaluation of whether agents can learn from previous context for new but related coding tasks.